 The US\$18 million prepayment under the Streaming Agreement was agreed to be provided in three equal installments, with the first installment advanced on November 20, 2020 and the second installment advanced on February 24, 2021.
-The remaining tranche of US\$6 million will be advanced at Star Royalties election and subject to certain closing conditions and ensuring sufficient capital to complete the restart of production in accordance with the updated development and mine plan there is no certainty that the remaining tranche will actually be advanced.
-Based upon the current US\$12 million prepayment, Star Royalties is entitled to two-thirds of the original stream agreement, or 6.6% of gold produced until a cumulative 14,000 ounces are delivered, then 2.2% of gold produced until a cumulative 18,133 ounces are delivered, then 0.8% of gold produced thereafter for the life of mine.
+On June 26, 2023 both parties agreed to a stream reduction notice, thus, the final tranche of US\$6 million will no longer be forthcoming.
+Based upon the US\$12 million prepayment, Star Royalties is entitled to two-thirds of the original stream agreement or 6.6% of gold produced until a cumulative 14,000 ounces are delivered, then 2.2% of gold produced until a cumulative 18,133 ounces are delivered, then 0.8% of gold produced thereafter for the life of mine.